bbdszd/TeSa/README.md

 >
 >> -h, --help              show this help message and exit
 >>
->> -d DATA, --data DATA    data sources to use, try wikipedia or reddit
+>> -d DATA, --data DATA    data sources to use, try yelp or aminer
 >>
 >> --bs BS                 batch_size
 >>